guyfawcus/beer-fest.js/docs/development.md

 hack away, open a pull request then discuss the issue.
 Please DO NOT deploy this application in an insecure state.

-The other place you may run into problems is with the static type checker (ESLint).
+The other place you may run into problems is with the static type checker (ESLint) or the testing framework (Cypress).
-These checks are there to help prevent bugs and to ensure a consistent style.
+These checks are there to help prevent bugs, to ensure a consistent style, and to test that the interface still works as expected.
-All of these checks must pass before a commit to the master branch, but f you're just hacking away and want to try something out, do it in a new branch then commit with `git commit --no-verify`, then like with a security problem, just open a pull request or an issue and someone will help you out.
+All of these checks must pass before a commit to the master branch, but if you're just hacking away and want to try something out, do it in a new branch then commit with `git commit --no-verify`, then like with a security problem, just open a pull request or an issue and someone will help you out.